I'm not currently an MP, as Parliament has been dissolved until after the General Election.

 Women Against State Pension Inequality (WASPI)

-Since my election to the Work & Pensions Select Committee, I have been working to fully understand the issues facing WASPI women and whether workable solutions could be found to manage transition better.
+When I was elected to the Work & Pensions Select Committee as an MP, I had been working to fully understand the issues facing WASPI women and whether workable solutions could be found to manage transition better.
 Due to changes in the State Pension age arising from the 1995 and 2011 Pensions Acts, the pension age for women is being increased to 66, equalised to that of men, by 2020.
 That said, the rate of change and evidence of a lack of notification by the Department for Work & Pensions is understandably at the heart of many complaints as retirement planning, in the latter years of work, could not be made.
 Any change to a new system will unfortunately mean that those within the transition years of change from old to new will suffer the force of the change.

 Few can realistically argue the case for ongoing inequality between the sexes, and hugely increased life expectancies meaning that a retirement age, set 70 years ago, could be sustainable in the long term.
 There was a cross-party agreement that things had to change, leading to the first moves towards age equalisation stemming from the 1995 Pension Act.
 I also fully understand that many women affected often had poorly paid and irregular work, such was more common in the 1970s and 1980s, while juggling family demands.
 Uniquely, the WASPI generation also face the new, previously unusual situation of being called upon to take a caring role for both grandchildren and ageing parents at the same time.